 Many times, you, as a parent, are the last to know when your student is struggling academically.
 For a number of reasons, students are hesitant to share that they are having academic struggles with their parents.
 The key to finding out as soon as possible if your student is in academic trouble is by having sincere, honest communication with your student.

 Due to the Family Educational Rights and Privacy Act (FERPA) the University is not permitted to share your student's academic record with you (grades; transcript; current schedule; etc.).
 Your student will have access to their grades and overall academic record through My.IllinoisState.edu by using a pin number.

-Faculty members are asked to submit Academic Progress Alert (APA) grades in all 100 level classes the 8th week of the semester.
-Students can access their APA grades through My.IllinoisState.edu.
-You can ask your student about their APA grades after the 8th week of the semester.
+Faculty members are asked to submit midterm grades around the 8th week of the semester.
+Students can access their grades through My.IllinoisState.edu.
+You can ask your student about their grades after the 8th week of the semester.

 Visit the Requirements and Programs for students on Academic Probation as well as the Campus Services section of our web site to learn more about how the University can assist your student with becoming academically successful.
 In addition, every student on academic probation is required to participate in Project Success.
 Ask your student about their participation in Project Success as well as encourage their utilization of campus services.